 Applied music instruction.
 Individual instruction in voice or instrument for music majors only which focuses on the practical application of musical principles to performance.
 Must be concurrently enrolled in one of the following: MUSC& 141, 142, 143 or 241, 242, 243.
 May also be taken by non-music majors depending on circumstance.
 No more than 1 credit per quarter to a maximum of 6 credits.
-Prerequisite: Music Department Chair permission required.
-Audition may be required.
+Prereq Music Department Chair permission required.
 Audition may be required.